Beware the “Offset”

 Because of these offset provisions, insurers often require that claimants seek Social Security disability benefits.
 To “assist” claimants in obtaining Social Security benefits, insurers even assign third parties to guide insureds through the governmental process.
 Because of this seeming act of compassion, insureds may believe that the insurer has their best interests at heart.
 Unfortunately, the lesson is often learned the hard way when the approval of Social Security benefits is followed by the insurer’s denial letter.

 Even if disability benefits are approved, the offset provision means that the insurer, not the insured, pockets the government’s money.
 But these offsets really become egregious when the insurer attempts to consider other benefits, such as a settlement received from a third-party in litigation relating to the disabling condition.

 In one case, the insurer took a lump sum settlement, divided it into monthly amounts, then attempted to offset its monthly benefits by the pro rata share of the settlement.
 As the settlement exceeded the disability benefits, the insurer determined that the insured was only eligible for the minimum monthly payment of $1,500.
 The insured was forced to sue to enforce his rights under the policy and, at least in that case, the court ruled that it was unreasonable for the insurer to apply a tort settlement as an offset to disability benefits.

 What should insureds do when the insurance company attempts to offset other benefits?
-The answer is to understand your policy, including its offset provisions.
-Insureds should also consult an experienced disability insurance attorney if they are filing or considering filing a claim.
+The answer is to understand your disability insurance policy, including its offset provisions.
+Insureds should also consult an experienced disability insurance attorney if they are filing or considering filing a disability claim.